nyuwec/nyuwec.github.io/_posts/2020-04-23-why-unsplash.markdown

 I tried to get access to some stock photo sites: Getty images and Shutterstock, hoping that I might be able to earn some money from the photos I'll put there.
 I failed to get through the filters, but I was not super determined to do that, I gave up after 2 or 3 tries.
 I looked elsewhere, something that doesn't feel like working, where the first requirement is uploading photos and not fulfilling the customers' needs.

 ## 500px
 500px started as a photo community/sharing site, which evolved into a mix of portfolio and marketplace for photographers.
 When I joined in 2011, back then their page was one of the best looking photo sites around.
 They had a marketplace too which made 500px even more desired for my eyes.
-I uploaded my finest selection of photos and put them to the marketplace ( occasionally I still upload some photos there).
-[My 500px profile](https://500px.com/kolesm)
+I uploaded my finest selection of photos and put them to the marketplace and I still upload some photos there time-to-time: [My 500px profile](https://500px.com/kolesm)

 I'm proud that I sold some photos there and later when they struck a deal with Getty Images my photos appeared there too.
 I choose the long road, but I liked it.
 What I still like about 500px is that they kept this portfolio aspect and they did not push the social side too much, also there is always a chance to make some money out of my hobby (even that income could not buy me the equipment and time I spend on it).